 When the weather god bad, they decided to make their way home.
 One of them soon died in the cold, but the compassionate inn´s owner helped the remaining three exotic visitors through the winter.
 Before their final departure he had a portrait of them painted on a panel, which he then used as an early publicity sign.

-The Latin term Maurus, itself derived from the Ancient Greek mauros for “dark”, originally referred to the non-black inhabitants of Mauretania in northwestern Africa, not be confused with the modern state of Mauritania.
+The Latin term Maurus, itself derived from the Ancient Greek mauros for “dark”, originally referred to the non-black inhabitants of Mauretania in Northwestern Africa, not to be confused with the modern state of Mauritania.

 Sometimes even found in poetry, in German the meaning somehow changed and “Mohr” became a synonym for “African”.
 It might have been used incorrectly, though without any explicit negative associations.